Posterior Meta-Replay for Continual Learning: Supplementary Experiments and Results

-When applied with a growing (\textsc{EWC-GH}) or shared softmax (\textsc{EWC-SH}), EWC leads to very poor results in all architectures, even though we manage to considerably improve upon the existing \textsc{EWC-GH}* baseline.
-The use of a multihead significantly improves performance, but even in this case the performance of EWC remains well below other PF-CL methods such as \textsc{VCL}.
-A potential cause is the post-hoc construction of the posterior in \textsc{EWC}, as noted in SM \ref{sm:sec:gmm}.
+When applied with a growing (\textit{EWC-growing}) or shared softmax (\textit{EWC-shared}), EWC leads to very poor results in all architectures, even though we manage to considerably improve upon the existing \textit{EWC-growing}* baseline.
+The use of a multihead significantly improves performance, but even in this case the performance of EWC remains well below other \textit{PriorFocused} methods such as \textit{VCL-multihead}.
+A potential cause is the post-hoc construction of the posterior in EWC, as noted in SM \ref{sm:sec:gmm}.

-Note that, if task-inference performance is above chance-level for individual inputs, it can be improved as a simple statistical effect by looking at multiple samples belonging to the same task.
+Note that, if task inference performance is above chance-level for individual inputs, it can be improved as a simple statistical effect by looking at multiple samples belonging to the same task.
 Indeed, in all three architectures, we observe that performance in a task-agnostic setting can be dramatically improved when task inference is performed on a set of 100 samples rather than individual ones.
-Task-inference becomes perfect in all three architectures, leading to identical final \textsc{TG} and \textsc{TI} accuracies.
-Even though we only report results for BbB (\textbf{PR-BbB-BW}), all methods equally benefit from such aggregated task inference.
-An additional way to considerably improve task-inference performance is the use of coresets in a fine-tuning stage at the end of training (\textsc{CS}).
-This approach leads to results that are comparable to prior work based on generative replay (e.g., \textsc{DGR*}, \textsc{HNET+TIR**}).
+Task inference becomes perfect in all three architectures, leading to identical \textit{TGiven-Final} and \textit{TInfer-Final} accuracies.
+Even though we only report results for BbB (\textbf{PosteriorReplay-BbB-BW}), all methods equally benefit from such aggregated task inference.
+An additional way to considerably improve task inference performance is the use of coresets in a fine-tuning stage at the end of training (\textit{CS}).
+This approach leads to results that are comparable to prior work based on generative replay (e.g., DGR*, HNET+TIR**).
 Although this approach leads to lower performance than the use of batches for inferring the task, the use of coresets does not rely on the assumption that a set of samples belongs to the same task, and when such an assumption is plausible both tricks can be simultaneously used to further boost performance.